 KC Healthy Kids is leading the charge to reduce the burden of food sales taxes in Kansas.
 At 6.5%, the tax is second highest in the nation.
-Plus, county and city governments can levy additional taxes, bringing the total as high as 11% in some areas.

 1. Share this post on Social Media.
 Tag your legislator and add a photo of your groceries or your grocery receipt showing the amount of tax you were charged.

 I care about lowering the sales tax on groceries in Kansas!
 I would rather spend money supporting local businesses in our community. #ksleg please lower the sales tax on food this session.

 2. Email your legislator.
 Email Template

 4. Tell us how the high sales tax on food impacts you.
 Use this Form

 (Need help finding your legislators?
 Use our Facebook App )